 U.S. Model 1841 percussion rifle, .54 caliber, Whitney Mississippi contract

 On June 6, 1860, Eli Whitney agreed to supply the state of Mississippi with 1,500 Model 1841 rifles with bayonets.
 By October 15, 1860, he had sent 60 to Mississippi Adjutant General W.L.
 Sykes for inspection.
 Sykes reported that the “arms were received and examined and proved to be old guns fixed up.”
 With the exception of the 60 sample rifles, no others were delivered under the terms of the contract.

 U.S. Model 1841 percussion rifle, .54 caliber, Palmetto Armory, South Carolina Contract

 William Glaze and James Boatwright formed the Palmetto Armory in 1850.
 William Glaze entered into an agreement with Benjamin Flagg, owner of B. Flagg & Co. and signed a contract with the State of South Carolina on April 15, 1851 to produce a number of arms—including 1,000 rifles—all of which were “to be made with in the confines of the State of South Carolina.
 The contract stipulated that the first 350 rifles be ready for inspection by January 1852.
 U.S. General William Sherman’s forces reported that 500 Palmetto rifles were destroyed at the Citadel College in Columbia on February 17, 1865.

-(Reilly reports that these were not fitted for a bayonet, but it appears he studied a sample that had a replaced barrel.
-Madaus and Richard Taylor Hill report that the rifle had a bayonet lug on the top of the barrel to accept a triangular bayonet).
+(Reilly reports that Palmetto Armory M1841s were not fitted for a bayonet, but it appears he studied a sample that had a replaced barrel.
+Madaus and Richard Taylor Hill report that the rifle had a bayonet lug affixed to the top of the barrel located 1-3/16 to 1-1/2 inches from the muzzle to accept a US Model 1816 socket bayonet).